Lake District Wedding Proposal Photography

 Proposing to Windermere While Overlooking Windermere

 Mike contacted me at the start of 2023 asking for help planning his proposal to his girlfriend, Windermere.
-Her parents loved the place so much that they named her after the lake.
-So after traveling all of the way from Australia to The Lake District to see the lake she was named after Mike dropped down onto one knee and asked the question!
+Her parents loved lake Windermere so much that they named her after the lake.
+So after traveling all of the way from Australia to The Lake District to see the lake she was named after Mike dropped down onto one knee at this beautiful location and asked the question!
 Needless to say, it was a yes.

 Wheatlands Lodge Windermere Proposal